cea-hpc/modules/INSTALL.rst

 --enable-color        Control if output should be colored by default or not.
                       A value of ``yes`` equals to the ``auto`` color mode.
-                      ``no`` equals to the ``never`` color mode. (default=no)
+                      ``no`` equals to the ``never`` color mode. (default=no) --enable-extra-siteconfig
+                      Allow the addition a site-specific configuration script controlled with an environment variable. (default=yes)

 Optional Packages (the default for each option is displayed within parenthesis, to disable an option replace ``with`` by ``without`` for